 After the celebrations die down, I often go through the holiday-blues and find it hard to get back in sync with the onslaught of mails, deadlines, targets and reports.
 It does take a while before it all settles in and the blood starts pumping again while looking forward to another year full of surprises.
 I’m certain that just like me, many of you are returning from the end-of-year celebrations.
 And just like me, facing the same dilemma.

-So here are some ways in which you could jump start 2018 to be better equipped to take on the everday challenges that the new year presents.
+So here are some ways in which you could jump start and be better equipped to take on the everday challenges that the new year presents.

 Ways to jump start

 People who know me would describe me as a person who has an eye for detail and a through planner; flexible yet has very high regards for perfection.
 I like to plan, I like to make lists of my work and in the old school way strike out the completed tasks one by one.
 I’m also an avid traveler and manage the operations of my travel to the ‘t’.
 I love experimenting while planning and have been fortunate enough to come across these seven out-of-the box ways to kick start a new year of opportunities.
 These would seem simplistic when you read them..
 But these tricks have worked for me time and again.
 They not only helped me put the past year in perspective but also have had a huge impact in the way I’ve dealt with my business operations.

 Frequently, we get torn in between the need to achieve our targets within tight deadlines and managing day to day business operations.
 So when do we actually get to sit down quietly, introspect on our past actions, decisions and ideas and give ourselves some quality thinking time?
 The answer is almost never.